I DON’T LIKE CHANGE

 Sometimes change happens to us.
 My husband’s death is a great example of this.
 I didn’t have any say in that.
 There are many things we can be proactive about though with change.

-Pouting about my empty nest and not enough times with friends is an example of this.
+Pouting about my empty nest and not enough time with friends is an example of this.
 My reaction to these changes over the last year was to throw myself into working long hours at my day job.
 Granted this was a crazy year and longer hours were needed to an extent but have I really needed to work over my scheduled hours most nights AND come in on the weekends too at times?
 Nope.
 My boss certainly doesn’t expect this out of me, that was a reactive decision to the changes in my life that I didn’t like.

 What can I do proactively to react to these changes?
 I can work reasonable hours and then do something for myself that’s positive.
 That could be working on my writing or reading one of the 18 books I have out from the library.
 I don’t have to wait for someone to be free to go to a movie with me, I can go by myself.
-I use to that all the time, it’s not like you’re talking to your friend in the middle of the movie anyway, lol.
+I use to do that all the time, it’s not like you’re talking to your friend in the middle of the movie anyway, lol.
 Bored with all the same meals you’re making?
 Order a meal service or try a new recipe or enroll in a cooking class.

 Being proactive about making changes in your life is almost always going to be a better plan that being reactive to things because it allows you to feel more in control of your life.